thecodeteam/puppet-unity/README.md

  * Puppet 4.7 or greater
  * Ruby 2.0 or greater
  * rubypython 0.6.3 or greater (The bridge between Ruby and Python)
- * Storops, 0.4.15 or greater (Python storage management library for VNX and Unity.)
+ * Storops, 0.4.15 or greater (Python storage management library for Unity and VNX.)

 - [rubypython](https://rubygems.org/gems/rubypython) is a bridge between the Ruby and